Install and configure Sanity AI Assist

 • Then select Manage instructions

-• Click the Enable AI assistance button to create a token and enable AI Assist for everyone with access to the project
+Click the Enable Sanity AI Assist button to create a token and enable AI Assist for everyone accessing the project.

-You will find a new API token entry for your project named “Sanity AI” in your project's API settings on sanity.io/manage.
+You will find a new API token entry for your project named “Sanity AI” has been created in your project's API settings, which you can examine at sanity.io/manage.

 Schema configuration